benverhaalen/it-already-exists/docs/compatibility-recovery.md

 Inspect actual shipped artifacts and supported options alongside documentation.
 A distribution may include lower-level engines that its default launcher does not expose.
 Conversely, a familiar product name or open-source repository does not prove the required CPU, graphics, or native-bridge capability.
 Verify provenance, architecture, dependencies, and an actual bounded execution before relying on an alternative.

 Probe structurally similar mechanisms when direct options converge: compatibility shims, virtual peripherals, protocol fixtures, software CPU translation, alternate graphics implementations, and controlled clocks.
 Choose by the missing capability, not by novelty.
 Measure host resource costs and stop a branch when another repetition is unlikely to change the next decision.

+Validate an observation tool in its actual execution environment.
+A probe that parses in the host's current language runtime can fail in an older embedded interpreter before collecting anything.
+Distinguish tool compilation, attachment, completed observation, and detachment.
+Repair the probe's compatibility first; its parser error says nothing about the target's behavior.

 ## Record the lesson so it changes the next attempt